MSaifAsif/sample-skeleton-projects/README.md

 **Description:** A word count example of how MapReduce works.
 You need atleast a single node Hadoop cluster already setup before running this example.

 **How to run:** Checkout the project and run `mvn clean install` to build the jar.
 Once jar is built, copy it to the Hadoop cluster and execute the command `hadoop jar MapReduceHelloWorld-0.0.1.jar com.sample.client.ClientRunner /test_data/a_sample_file.csv output`.
 The result of the word count will be written in the output directory on the configured HDFS.

+## <a name="springboot-hw">SpringBoot</a> [&#8593;](#list-index)
+**Language:** Java (JDK8)

+**Description:** Basic implementation of an MVC structure and web services using Spring Boot

+**How to run:** Checkout the project and run `mvn spring-boot:run` to run the main method.
+Once ready, open the browser and navigate to the page `http://localhost:8080` and the greeting message will be printed on the screen.
+For parameter based web service, hit the url `http://localhost:8080/hello?name=John` and the paramter will be passed to the controller and greeting message for John will be printed on the browser.

 ## <a name="py-unit">pyUnit</a> [&#8593;](#list-index)
 **Language:** Python